 I am a social sciences researcher, teacher, writer, and editor at the Waseda Institute for Advanced Study (WIAS), Waseda University, Japan.

-Aligned with my identity and value, my research evolved from an initial interest in individual sense-making processes in transnational contexts to a broader examination of institutional and structural dimensions.
-I focus on globalization and the internationalization of higher education through three interconnected themes:
+I believe in its immense potential for enhancing human development, fostering universal values, and addressing global challenges.
+Aligned with my identity and values, my research evolved from an initial interest in individual sense-making processes in transnational contexts to a broader examination of institutional and structural dimensions.

-This research agenda feels more increasingly pertinent as anti-globalization sentiments, nationalist movements, and populist ideologies challenge international mobility and collaboration.
+This research agenda feels increasingly pertinent as anti-globalization sentiments, nationalist movements, and populist ideologies challenge international mobility and collaboration.
 As social scientists, we strive to understand the complex forces shaping societies and to offer insights that may help inform more effective policies and practices.
 Recognizing that no single scholar can resolve these complex issues alone, I am hopeful that systematic and collaborative research efforts can contribute to building a more inclusive and peaceful global community.

 My time outside academia is spent reading novels, walking around in Shinjuku Gyoen, and growing flowers and plants.